 Give Money to Your Family

 Few Americans have to worry about the federal estate tax.
-After all, most of us have a credit large enough to permit us to pass up to $11.7 million to heirs in 2021 ($11.58 million in 2020).
-Married couples can pass on double that amount.
+That’s because the IRS lifetime gift tax exclusion allows you to pass up to $12.06 million to heirs in 2022 without being subject to estate tax.
+(Married couples can pass on double that amount.)